patricksimpson/posts/2020/emacs-2020.md

 ## Why Emacs?

 Emacs has so much to offer, from a healthy package system, complete Vim emulation, Magit, Org mode, Dired, and so much more.

+If you are looking for something lighter weight, quick edits, remote in to open vim.
+Edit.
+Save.
+Done.
+Vim is there.
+Emacs isn’t for everyone.
+Vim isnt either.

+I use Emacs because it can do everything I want and more...

 ### What is Emacs?